joeyshipley/L-D-Unity/README.md

 ### Artifacts
 In no specific order, as tutorials are being done apply the learnings to the correct game.
-- [ ] Game Tooling: Eve Online map viewer/route planner with danger warnings.
-(Will require a custom API backend)
-- [ ] Multiplayer Tabletop RPG dice roller
 - [ ] Singleplayer sci-fi horror/survival/beat-em-up style game.
 2.5D (3D game assets, fixed side-scroller camera in perspective mode)
+- [ ] Multiplayer Tabletop RPG dice roller